buildspace/buildspace-projects/GPT3_Writer/en/Section_3/Lesson_2_Call_OpenAI_from_extension.md

 Once we get that setup, we can start with our base prompt.
 You already have the cheat codes from your website so feel free to use them again here!

 Okay cool, we are ready to actually call GPT-3.
-Lets start by declaring a new function called `generate` right above `generateCompletionAction` .
+Lets start by declaring a new function called `generate` right about `generateCompletionAction` .
 Once you do that, add the line right under your `basePromptPrefix` that will call our generate function:

 ```jsx
 // Setup our generate function